 Fill the windshield-washer fluid reservoir periodically.
-Add windshield-washer fluid when the low windshield-washer fluid warning light comes on.
+Add windshield-washer fluid when the low windshield-washer fluid warning light (if so equipped) comes on.

-To fill the windshield-washer fluid reservoir, lift the cap off the reservoir tank and pour the window washer fluid into the tank opening.
+To fill the windshield-washer fluid reservoir, lift the cap off the reservoir and pour the windshieldwasher fluid into the reservoir opening.